 The membership includes a very informative quarterly magazine in color, called the International Netsuke Society Journal (or INS Journal), to which members contribute articles and discuss various aspects of netsuke and related art forms.

 The Society holds wonderful biennial conventions.
-The next convention is scheduled to take place September 30 to October 5, 2021, in Amsterdam, the Netherlands.
+The next convention is scheduled to take place May 19-23, 2022, in Amsterdam, the Netherlands (please note that it has been rescheduled from September/October 2021 due to the virus situation).
+Details will be posted on the INS website.

 President: Ms. Marsha Vargas HANDLEY